norswap/autumn/doc/autumn/guide/3-basic-parsers.md

 ## Lookahead

-- `ahead { string("cow") }` succeeds if the string `cow` matches, but does not change the input position (note that all other side-effects of the sub-parsers are preserved, if that's not desired, use `ahead_pure` instead).
+- `ahead { string("cow") }` succeeds if the string `cow` matches, but does not change the input position (note that all other side effects of the sub-parsers are preserved, if that's not desired, use `ahead_pure` instead).

 - `not { string("cow") }` succeds only if the string `cow` **does not** match.
 All state remains